-On the left the square of opposition defines two contradictory propositions as two propositions that can be neither true nor false together, the contradictory relation is represented in red in the above picture.
+On the left the square of opposition defines two contradictory propositions as two propositions that can neither be true nor false together; the contradictory relation is represented in red in the above picture.
 In blue we have the relation of contrariety: two propositions are contrary if and only if they can be false together but not true together.
 An example of contrary object is a round square, because the two propositions "x is a square" and "x is a circle" cannot be true together but can be false together, for example x can be neither a square nor a circle, it can be a triangle.
 The fact that frequently people give as a typical example of contradictory object a round square shows that there is a tendency to confuse the notions of contradiction and contrariety.13

-Anyway a contrary object like a round square is also something that can be conceived but which is neither possible nor imaginable, unless we have a weak logic of imagination according to which if we imagine A and we Imagine B therefore we imagine the conjunction of both, in symbols: $\circ A \wedge \circ B \rightarrow \circ (A \wedge B)$.
+Anyway a contrary object, as a round square, is also something like a contradictory object that is neither possible nor imaginable, unless we have a weak logic of imagination according to which if we imagine A and we imagine B therefore we imagine the conjunction of both, in symbols: $\circ A \land \circ B \rightarrow \circ (A \land B)$; the ball representing here a modal operator of imagination.
 This is imagination by juxtaposition as represented by the following simple round square and a round square haircut (better tangled):